XPeng G7: Overview

 The seats are upholstered in Nappa leather and all have power adjustment and heating, ventilation, and 8-point massage functions.
 It is equipped with a 2.18 m2 panoramic sunroof, a 20-speaker 7.1.4 sound system, ambient lighting, 9-inch 1080p digital rearview mirror, and password-protected glovebox.
 The second row has access to folding seatback tables with integrated magnetic mounting points.
 The interior has wood and brushed metal accents, and is available in four color options: Mystic Blue, Warm Orange, Aura Grey, and Deep Space Grey.

 The G7 has a 819 L rear cargo area, which expands to 2277 L with the rear seats folded down; it also has a drainable frunk.
 All variants of the G7 have continuous damping control suspension.

 The G7 is available with two ADAS systems, the Max and Ultra, both of which have sensor suites consisting of three mmWave radars and 11 cameras, notably lacking LiDAR sensors.
 The standard Max system uses two Nvidia Orin-X chips capable of 508 TOPS, while the Ultra system uses XPeng's first application of its self-developed Turing AI chips capable of 750 TOPS each for a total of 2,250 TOPS.
 The Turing AI chips are also responsible for running the cabin's infotainment systems, and XPeng claims the chips will enable the vehicle to support Level 3 autonomous driving, which is expected to be trialed in the second half of 2025.

+2026 update

+On 8 January 2026, XPeng updated the G7 with a new range extender powertrain and minor adjustments.
+The front light bar has been made into a single uninterrupted segment, and a new Starry Purple exterior paint option and new wheel options have been added.
+The range extender version has a slightly longer front bumper with a larger lower grille and comes with a combined cabin and engine active noise reduction system.
+The infotainment system has been updated to the new Tianji AIOS 6.0 software, and the ADAS system has been updated to support AEB and AES functions at up to 130 km/h.

 Powertrain

-The G7 has a battery electric powertrain exclusively available in rear-wheel drive with two battery capacity options, and both have 800V power electronics capable of 5C charging.
-It uses a 218 kW permanent magnet synchronous motor produced in-house, powered by either 68.5 or 80.8 kWh LFP batteries supplied by CALB.
+The G7 has a battery electric powertrain exclusively available in rear-wheel drive with two battery capacity options, and both have 800V power electronics capable of 5C charging from 10–80% in 12 minutes.
+It uses a 218 kW permanent magnet synchronous motor produced in-house which outputs 450 Nm of torque, powered by either 68.5 or 80.8 kWh LFP batteries supplied by CALB.